Trump campaign was warned not to take photos at Arlington before altercation, defense official says

 A Pentagon investigation into the deadly attack concluded that the suicide bomber acted alone and that the deaths of more than 170 Afghans and 13 U.S. service members were not preventable.
 But critics have slammed the Biden administration for the catastrophic evacuation, saying it should have started earlier than it did.

-“Kamala Harris is so asleep at the wheel that she won’t even do an investigation into what happened, and she wants to yell at Donald Trump because he showed up,” Vance said.

-The Arlington National Cemetery is the resting place for more than 400,000 service members, veterans and their families.

-Gomez Licon reported from Fort Lauderdale, Fla.
+Gomez Licon reported from Fort Lauderdale, Fla., and Schoenbaum from Salt Lake City.
 Associated Press writers Michelle L. Price in New York and Farnoush Amiri in Washington contributed to this report.